-Centres should be aware of time constraints regarding the registration and certification periods for the NVQ, as specified in the City & Guilds Directory of qualifications.
+Centres should be aware of time constraints regarding the registration and certification periods for the NVQ, as specified in the City & Guilds Online Catalogue.

-Please check the Directory of qualifications for the latest information on length of registration and the last registration and certification dates.
+Please check the Online Catalogue for the latest information on length of registration and the last registration and certification dates.